PlanB-Network/bitcoin-educational-content/tutorials/node/ronin-dojo-v2/en.md

 ---
 ![cover RoninDojo v2](assets/cover.webp)

+***WARNING:** Following the arrest of the founders of Samourai Wallet and the seizure of their servers on April 24th, certain features of RoninDojo, such as Whirlpool, are no longer operational.
+However, it is possible that these tools could be reinstated or relaunched differently in the coming weeks.
+Additionally, since the RoninDojo code was hosted on Samourai's GitLab, which was also seized, it is currently not possible to download the code remotely.
+The RoninDojo teams are likely working on republishing the code.*

+_We are closely following the developments of this case as well as developments concerning the associated tools.
+Rest assured that we will update this tutorial as new information becomes available._

+_This tutorial is provided for educational and informational purposes only.
+We do not endorse or encourage the use of these tools for criminal purposes.
+It is the responsibility of each user to comply with the laws in their jurisdiction._

+---

 > "*Use Bitcoin with privacy.*"

 In [a previous tutorial](https://planb.network/tutorials/node/ronin-dojo), we had already explained the procedure for installing and using RoninDojo v1.
 However, over the last year, the RoninDojo teams have launched version 2 of their implementation, which marked a significant turning point in the software's architecture.
 Indeed, they moved away from the Linux Manjaro distribution in favor of Debian.
 Consequently, they no longer offer a pre-configured image for automatic installation on Raspberry Pi.
 But there is still a method for proceeding with a manual installation.
 This is what I used for my own node, and since then, RoninDojo v2 has been working wonderfully on my Raspberry Pi 4.
 I am therefore offering a new tutorial on how to manually install RoninDojo v2 on a Raspberry Pi.